-K. Health Professions Student Loans (HPSL)/Primary Care Loans (PCL)/Loans for Disadvantaged Students (LDS) (CFDA 93.342) Nursing Student Loans (NSL) (CFDA 93.364)
+K. Health Professions Student Loans (HPSL)/Primary Care Loans (PCL)/Loans for Disadvantaged Students (LDS) (Assistance Listing 93.342) Nursing Student Loans (NSL) (Assistance Listing 93.364)

 The HPSL/PCL/LDS and NSL programs provide long-term low-interest loans to students who demonstrate the need for financial aid to pursue their course of study at postsecondary educational institutions.
 Revolving loan funds are established and maintained at institutions through applications to participate in the programs.
-The funds are started with the Federal Capital Contribution (FCC) and a matching Institutional Capital Contribution (ICC).
+The funds are started with the FCC and a matching ICC.
 Repayments of principal and interest, new FCC, and new ICC are deposited in the revolving funds.
 The institution is fully responsible for administering the program (i.e., approving, disbursing, and collecting the loans).

 Primary Care Loans are a segment of HPSL/PCL/LDS loan funds that impose certain restrictions on new borrowers as of July 1, 1993.
-First-time recipients of these funds after July 1, 1993 must agree to enter and complete a residency training program in primary health care, not later than four years after the date on which the student graduates from medical school, and, for new loans issued after March 23, 2010, must practice in such care for ten years (including residency training in primary health care) or through the date on which the loan is paid in full, whichever occurs first.
+First-time recipients of these funds after July 1, 1993, must agree to enter and complete a residency training program in primary health care, not later than four years after the date on which the student graduates from medical school, and, for new loans issued after March 23, 2010, must practice in such care for 10 years (including residency training in primary health care) or through the date on which the loan is paid in full, whichever occurs first.
 Students who received their first HPSL/PCL/LDS before July 1, 1993, are exempt from this requirement and may continue to borrow HPSL/PCL/LDS loans under their applicable health-related course of study.

-L. Scholarships for Health Professions Students from Disadvantaged Backgrounds - Scholarships for Disadvantaged Students (SDS) (CFDA 93.925)
+L. Scholarships for Health Professions Students from Disadvantaged Backgrounds - Scholarships for Disadvantaged Students (SDS) (Assistance Listing 93.925)

-The SDS program provides grants to eligible health professions and nursing institutions to award scholarships to financially needy full-time students from disadvantaged backgrounds who are attending institutions of medicine, osteopathic medicine, dentistry, nursing, pharmacy, podiatric medicine, optometry, veterinary medicine, public health, chiropractic or allied health; institutions offering graduate programs in behavioral and mental health practice; or entities providing programs for the training of physician assistants.
-For purposes of this program, HHS defines disadvantaged as a student who (1) comes from an environment that has inhibited the individual from obtaining the knowledge, skills, and abilities required to enroll in and graduate from a health professions institution, or from a program providing education or training in an allied health profession; or (2) comes from a family with an annual income below a level based on low-income thresholds according to family size published by the U.S. Bureau of the

-Census, adjusted annually for changes in the Consumer Price Index, and adjusted by the secretary of HHS for use in health professions and nursing programs.
+The SDS program provides grants to eligible health professions and nursing institutions to award scholarships to financially needy full-time students from disadvantaged backgrounds who are attending institutions of medicine, osteopathic medicine, dentistry, nursing, pharmacy, podiatric medicine, optometry, veterinary medicine, public health, chiropractic, or allied health; institutions offering graduate programs in behavioral and mental health practice; or entities providing programs for the training of physician assistants.
+For purposes of this program, HHS defines disadvantaged as a student who (1) comes from an environment that has inhibited the individual from obtaining the knowledge, skills, and abilities required to enroll in and graduate from a health profession; or (2) comes from a family with an annual income below a level based on low-income thresholds according to family size published by the US Bureau of the Census, adjusted annually for changes in the Consumer Price Index, and adjusted by the secretary of HHS for use in health professions and nursing programs.